JuliaLang/julia/doc/src/manual/environment-variables.md

 output will list defined environment variables relevant for Julia, including those for which `JULIA` appears in the name.

+!!! note

     Some variables, such as `JULIA_NUM_THREADS` and `JULIA_PROJECT` need to be set before Julia starts, therefore adding these to `~/.julia/config/startup.jl` is too late in the startup process.
-These must either be set manually before launching Julia through bash with `export JULIA_NUM_THREADS = 4` etc. or added to `-/.bashrc` and/or `~/.bash_profile` to achieve persistence.
+    These must either be set manually before launching Julia through bash with `export JULIA_NUM_THREADS=4` etc. or added to `-/.bashrc` and/or `~/.bash_profile` to achieve persistence.

 ## File locations